Traveling With A Disability In Europe Made Easy

 If you have multiple options available to you (some countries have only one rail system), try to choose the carrier that offers the most services tailored to your Traveling with a disability needs.
 Namely; Boarding assistance and accessible sleeper cars.
 Washrooms should also be large enough to accommodate you and your wheelchair along with an escort or attendant.
 As always, ask as many questions as you can in advance to avoid unnecessary surprises!

 Amenities and Services

-Special Traveling with a disability service may vary from one region to another, depending on a number of criterion; the cars on your particular train, the facilities at the various stations along your route and even your carrier policy on accessibility.
+Special Traveling with a disability service may vary from one region to another, depending on several criteria; the cars on your particular train, the facilities at the various stations along your route, and even your carrier policy on accessibility.

 Read Your Ticket and Know Your Route while Traveling with a disability

 Examine your ticket and itinerary carefully once you receive them.
 Ensure that you are comfortable with its policies and provisions so that you are not surprised at your various stopovers (especially when traveling overseas).